hmrc/play-fsm/README.md

 ### Where to start?

-You can use g8 template <https://github.com/hmrc/template-play-26-frontend-fsm.g8> as a start.
+You can start with g8 template available at <https://github.com/hmrc/template-play-27-frontend-fsm.g8>.

 ### How to add play-fsm library to your existing service?